Last updated: August 10, 2026

-ChatGPT now has more than 900 million weekly active users.
-When someone asks “what’s the best project management tool?” or “which CRM should I use for a small business?”, the answer they get shapes their buying decision — often before they ever open a search engine.
+ChatGPT serves hundreds of millions of weekly users.
+When someone asks “what’s the best project management tool?” or “which CRM should I use for a small business?”, the answer they get shapes their buying decision, often before they ever open a search engine.

 The question is: does your brand show up in those answers?